mindyouragents/mindyouragents.github.io/_posts/2025-03-17-visualizing-tensors.markdown

 layout: post
 comments: false
 title:  "Visualizing tensors"
-excerpt: "If we may draw, how would tensors look really?"
+excerpt: "To a programmer, tensors are arrays.
+To a mathematician, tensors are matrices.
+To a physicist, tensors are properties.
+So if we may draw, how would tensors look really?"
 date:   2025-03-17 10:00:00
 ---

+To a programmer, tensors are arrays.
+To a mathematician, tensors are matrices.
+To a physicist, tensors are properties.
+So if we may draw, how would tensors look really?

 Tensors are higher dimentional mathematical data structures, using which physical properties can be represented.
 It's usually difficult to visualize what a tensor might look like when we go beyond 2 or 3 dimentions. <br />